kawther1010/TP-01-Introduction-to-Image-Processing-with-OpenCV-/README.md

-# 📷 TP 01: Introduction to Image Processing with OpenCV
+# 📷 TP 01: Introduction to Image Processing with OpenCV  BY Dr Guessoum

 ## 🎯 Objective
 Understand how to read, display, and save images using OpenCV.